-What you must pay when you get Services that are covered for you these services Physician/Practitioner services, including doctor's office telehealth services. visits (continued) other location · Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment • Certain telehealth services, as long as your provider can offer these services via telehealth, including: Primary care physician services Physician specialist services Diabetes self-management training services Kidney disease education services Mental health services (individual sessions) Mental health services (group sessions) Occupational therapy services Opioid treatment services Outpatient substance abuse services (individual sessions) Outpatient substance abuse services (group sessions) Physical and speech therapy services Psychiatric services (individual sessions) Psychiatric services (group sessions) Urgently needed services • This coverage is in addition to the telehealth services described below.
-For more details on your additional telehealth coverage, please review your Aetna Medicare Telehealth Coverage at AetnaMedicare.com/Telehealth.
-You have the option of getting these services through an in-person visit or by telehealth.
+What you must pay when you get Services that are covered for you these services Physician/Practitioner services, including doctor's office visits (continued) There is no coinsurance, copayment, or Medically-necessary medical care or surgery services deductible for certain additional furnished in a physician's office, certified ambulatory telehealth services. surgical center, hospital outpatient department, or any other location · Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment • Certain telehealth services, as long as your provider can offer these services via telehealth, including: Primary care physician services Physician specialist services Diabetes self-management training services Kidney disease education services Mental health services (individual sessions) Mental health services (group sessions) Occupational therapy services Opioid treatment services Outpatient substance use disorder services (individual sessions) Outpatient substance use disorder services (group sessions) Physical and speech therapy services Psychiatric services (individual sessions) Psychiatric services (group sessions) Urgently needed services This coverage is in addition to the telehealth services described below.
+For more details on your additional telehealth coverage, please review your Aetna Medicare Telehealth Coverage at AetnaMedicare.com/Telehealth You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
 Not all providers offer telehealth services.
 You should contact your doctor for information on what telehealth services they offer and how to schedule a telehealth visit.
-Depending on location, you may also have the option to schedule a telehealth visit 24 hours a day, 7 days a week via Teladoc, MinuteClinic Video Visit, or other provider that offers telehealth services covered under your plan.
-You can access Teladoc at Teladoc.com/Aetna or by calling 1-855-TELADOC This service is continued on the next page
+Depending on location, you may also have the option to schedule a telehealth visit 24 hours a day, 7 days a week via Teladoc, MinuteClinic Video Visit, or other This benefit is continued on the next page.